MillieClare/MailOnline/README.md

 ## Testing
 I don't have much experience with automated testing, so instead performed some manual tests on the main functionality.

+### Update (20/10/2018)

+Basic automated testing has been implemented in the script.js file.
+I attempted to extract this to a test.js file to be run in node, however node could not recognise jQuery and I couldn't run the test in that environment.
+Instead, I ran the test within script.js and logged the result to the console.

 ### List repositories from the 'nodejs' organisation by name

 The nodejs organisation on Github has 151 repositories.